Sanjayrenukuntla/zomato-data-analysis/README.md

 - Seaborn
 - Matplotlib

-## 🔍 Analysis Performed
-- Data cleaning and preprocessing
-- Handling missing values
-- Removing duplicates
-- Exploratory Data Analysis (EDA)
-- Data visualization

-## ▶️ How to Run

-1. Download dataset
-2. Open notebook in Google Colab
-3. Upload zomato.csv
-4. Run all cells

 ## 🧹 Data Cleaning
 - Removed missing values
-- Converted rating column from text to numeric
+- Converted rating column from text (e.g., 4.1/5) to numeric
-- Removed duplicates
+- Removed duplicate records

+## ❓ Business Questions
+- What is the distribution of restaurant ratings?
+- Does online ordering affect ratings?
+- Does table booking influence ratings?
+- What is the cost distribution of restaurants?
+- Which restaurant types are most common?

 ## 📊 Visualizations
 ### Ratings Distribution